diderson/weather-app/readme.md

 ## Extra

-there is a database design that I included to show how I came up with my tables and relationships
+There is a database design that I included to show how I came up with my tables and relationships check the resources folder